The History of ApHER

 - The Danish Technical University (DTU)

-Our ApEHR network also includes close collaboration with other registries in the Nordic countries.
-ApEHR is part of networks with organizations which focus on pricing, pharmaco-economics, quality of life and outcome research (iHEA, DIA, ISOQOL, ISPOR, IDF HE group.
-Selected ApEHR members are associated with Lund University, University of Southern Denmark and University of Copenhagen and partners of ApEHR have collaboration with researchers within the Euroqol group.
+Our ApHER network also includes close collaboration with other registries in the Nordic countries.
+ApHER is part of networks with organizations which focus on pricing, pharmaco-economics, quality of life and outcome research (iHEA, DIA, ISOQOL, ISPOR, IDF HE group.
+Selected ApHER members are associated with Lund University, University of Southern Denmark and University of Copenhagen and partners of ApHER have collaboration with researchers within the Euroqol group.